-Open Broadcaster Software, more commonly known as OBS, is a video streaming and recording program.
-It's free, open source, and fully cross platform—Mac, Windows and Linux.
-When combined with solid audio and video editing software, it is a very powerful and flexible screencast video production tool.
+Open Broadcaster Software Studio, more commonly known as OBS, is a video streaming and recording program.
+It's free, open source, and fully cross-platform—Mac, Windows, and Linux.
+When combined with solid audio and video editing software, it is a powerful and flexible screencast video production tool.

 Another excellent option is to separate the screen recording stage from audio recording and video editing, using dedicated software for each stage.
 If you already have a video editing program, why buy another?
 Use OBS for the recording, and you're good to roll.
-This is the approach I take.
+This is the approach we're following here.

-In this series of short tutorials we'll show you how to setup OBS for screen recording and take advantage of some of its awesome features.
-There are many ways you can use OBS, but for the purposes of this series I'll be taking you through the method I use as part of my own video production process.
+In this series of short tutorials, I'll teach you how to record with OBS, from the setup to screen recording, and take advantage of some of the key features.
+There are many ways you can use OBS, but for the purposes of this series I'll be taking you through the best method to learn how to record your screen with OBS.

 1. Download and Install OBS

-Download OBS from https://obsproject.com/download and install according the instructions for your OS.
+Download OBS from the OBS website and install it according to the instructions for your OS.

-OBS uses a system of Scenes and Sources, which we'll go into more detail on in a subsequent tutorial.
-When you first launch OBS you'll see there is already a scene added in by default, which you can see in the bottom left corner of the interface.
+OBS uses a system of Scenes and Sources, which we'll explain in more detail in a subsequent tutorial.
+These two features work together to neatly manage your video, audio, and other production assets.
+When you first launch OBS, you'll see there is already a scene added in by default, which you can find in the bottom left corner of the interface.

-Before you can start recording you'll also need to add a source inside this scene.
-With the default Scene selected (it will be highlighted) click the + button at the bottom of the panel labeled Sources, then select Screen Capture on Linux or Display Capture on Mac and Windows.
+Before we get into how to record with OBS, you'll also need to add a source inside this scene.
+With the default Scene selected (it will be highlighted) click the + button at the bottom of the panel labelled Sources, and then select Screen Capture on Linux or Display Capture on Mac and Windows.

-Click OK on the box that pops up.
+Click OK in the box that pops up.

-Click OK on the next popup as well.
+Click OK in the next popup as well.